seedy/my-movie-app/README.md

 # Assessment synthesis

+Here are some thoughts and points I'd like to highlight.

+I permitted myself to give my opinion fully, with no intent to criticize anything other than my work.

+I wish you a good review.

 ## Github branches

 I followed a Github Flow with PRs related to hypothetical features.
 I considered the main steps of the application's implementation where my features.